victoria-wirf/yoga-focus/README.md

 <b>Images</b>

-All images are derived from the following website: www.pexels.com" ￼
+<p>All images are derived from the following website: www.pexels.com
+￼
-Some images used were too large or needed some adjustment and cropping and this was successfully managed via: https://tinyjpg.com/ ( compressing images, hero image)
+Some images used were too large or needed some adjustment and cropping and this was successfully managed via: https://tinyjpg.com/ ( compressing images, hero image)</p>

 <b>Fonts</b>